dsyer/nix-config/updates.md

 * Copy `~/.m2/settings.xml` from one of my existing work machines.
 * Set up the quick launch bar in the openbox desktop.
 You drag apps down onto it from the start menu with the _left_ mouse button.
 * Track down all the settings for default browser and terminal and set them up for chrome and terminator respectfully.
 There's one set in `Preferences -> Alternatives Configurator`.
 Also check the keyboard shortcuts in `Preferences -> LXQt -> Shortcuts`.

+## NVIDIA

+My Dell Precision has an NVIDIA graphics card.
+I don't need it, but it seems to be on by default, and I suspect it might be causing the laptop to freeze up and/or crash.
+I found out about the available drivers with

+    .$ ubuntu-drivers devices

+and the installed one was `nouveau` (the free one).
+Tried `ubuntu-drivers autoinstall` and it failed, but picking the recommended one from the list and manually installing worked:

+    $ sudo apt install nvidia-driver-530-open